FAW Group Logo

 Learning & Development

-Training is available and practical.
-There are in-house technical programs, on-the-job training for assembly and maintenance, and targeted courses for engineers.
-The company partners with vocational schools and universities for talent pipelines.
-Formal leadership development programs exist but are limited compared to global tech firms.
-You will find solid opportunities to grow your technical skill set; leadership development may require active seeking.
+Training is practical and available.
+There are in-house technical programs, on-the-job learning for assembly and maintenance roles, and targeted courses for engineers.
+The company works with vocational schools and universities to bring in talent and keep skills current.

 Opportunities for Promotions